The Supreme Guide to Cannabis Concentrates and Everything You Need To Know

 DON’T: Attempt to make your own cannabis concentrates at home

 It is much safer to purchase your cannabis concentrates from a reputable store or dispensary.
-These processes should only be done by professional extractors in a controlled environment with the proper safety equipment.
+Professional extractors should only do these processes in a controlled environment with the proper safety equipment.

 DON’T: Use in public